 Manufacturers have struggled to implement design controls for software development.
 While it is easier to evolve and expand the scope of software development activities, manufacturers need to be cautious about practices that are against design controls.
 Software manufacturers need to develop design control processes that allow for flexibility but still provide the structure needed from medical device design.
 Below are a few tips for a medical software design control process.

 More Structured Formal Meetings

 In the typical design control process, there are three to five formal meetings about the product development.
 During these meetings, cross-functional leaders are presented with updates about the project and decide if the project should continue.
 For software development, more formal meetings can help ensure the project goals are being met or if they need to be revised.
-These meetings may help slow down the development of software and ensure alignment prior to moving forward.
+These meetings may help slow down the development of custom software and ensure alignment prior to moving forward.

-Evaluation of Market Needs Throughout Development
+Evaluation of Market Needs Throughout the Software Development Process

 Typically in design control, the market needs are only evaluated at the beginning of the project.
-Because software has such a big impact on the user’s experience, the market needs should be evaluated throughout development.
+Because medical software has such a big impact on the user’s experience, the market needs should be evaluated throughout development.

 Evolution of Scope and Resource Planning